Learning Outcomes

 - The court hierarchy determines which precedents are binding on which courts.

-- Courts may distinguish cases on their facts or, in higher courts, overrule previous decisions.
+- Mechanisms allow for the law to change: courts may distinguish cases on their facts or, in higher courts, overrule previous decisions.

 Key Terms and Concepts